wavessurfer/WSU_Portfolio/README.md

 # WSU_Portfolio
-Projects, Labs, and Lectures while student at Winona State University on Computer Science, Data Science, and Information Systems
+Projects, Labs, and Lectures on Computer Science, Data Science, and Information Systems

-Compilation of relevant schoolwork
+Compilation of relevant schoolwork at Winona State University 2020-2023